uktrade/data-hub-frontend/src/client/components/Footer/__stories__/usage.md

 ### Description

-The Footer displayed in all pages across the datahub site.
+The Footer displayed in all pages across the Data Hub site.
-All links are hardcoded for now.

 ### Usage